alicamran/Kamran_portfolio/docs/resume.md

 ### 🖥️ System/Database Engineer
 **Interactive Group of Companies | Islamabad, Pakistan**
 _March 2008 – February 2011_
-- Worked in a highly sophisticated data center, one of the largest in Pakistan.
+- Worked in a highly sophisticated data centre, one of the largest in Pakistan.
 - Configured Jumpstart servers for installing multiple server networks.
 - Managed Sun Ray Services (DTUs/Diskless Clients/Thin Clients) on Sun Servers in coordination with the Network Team.
-- Troubleshot SGD and Sun Ray Services in the data center, managing issues both locally and remotely.
+- Troubleshoot SGD and Sun Ray Services in the data center, managing issues both locally and remotely.
 - Installed, configured, and tuned databases, and performed patch deployment/implementation in an RAC environment.
 Enhanced backup and recovery systems.

 ---